 Whilst our Customer Service Team are extra busy right now, it might be easier to find what you need here online.
 Existing customers can use their own secure portal to view information relating to ongoing claims.
 Thank you

 How to motivate your kids to take up sports

-Now that the kids have returned to school after lockdown, what better time to encourage them to get active and take up new sports?
+Now that we're slowly coming out of lockdown and the kids are returning to school, what better time to encourage them to get active and take up new sports?
 Regular exercise is important for a child’s physical development, but it’s not always easy to get your children into sports.
 Here we explore the ways how!

 From improving sleep, feeling fitter, stronger and more energetic, there are many benefits of keeping active, but it has to be engaging or children won’t take part.
 Children should be active for at least 60 minutes every day and three sessions a week of physical activity should strengthen the muscles and bones.